BrilliantPlugins/wp-geometa/README.md

 The Warning
 -----------
-*WARNING*: This is pre-alpha and shouldn't be used for anything yet.
+*WARNING*: This is an early alpha and shouldn't be used for production yet.

 Usage
 -----